rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 </Listing>

-There’s no strong reason behind this idiom: it’s just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.
+There’s no strong reason behind this idiom: It’s just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.

 The exception to this idiom is if we’re bringing two items with the same name